ibm-cloud-docs/ContinuousDelivery/toolchains_working.md

 After you configure the toolchain and its tool integrations, you can view a visual representation of the toolchain.

-1. On the DevOps dashboard, on the **Toolchains** page, click the toolchain to open its Overview page.
+1. On the DevOps dashboard, on the **Toolchains** page, select a **RESOURCE GROUP** or **CLOUD FOUNDRY ORG**.
+All of the toolchains that are contained within the selected resource group or Cloud Foundry org are displayed.
+Click the toolchain that you want to view to open its Overview page.
 Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**.
 Then, click **Overview**.
 2. To access a tool integration that is in your toolchain, click the tool.

  **Tip**: If you have more than one GitHub, {{site.data.keyword.ghe_short}}, or Git repo, you might have multiple cards for the same tool integration because each repo is represented by its own card.
 If you have more than one pipeline, you might have multiple cards for the same tool integration because each pipeline is represented by its own card.
 For example, when you create a Microservices toolchain, each of the three microservices has its own GitHub, {{site.data.keyword.ghe_short}}, or Git repo and its own pipeline.